Q. What does TKA mean?

 Q. How many different styles of Karate are there?

 A. It is generally agreed that there are 4 main styles; Shotokan, Wado-Ryu, Gojo-Ryu and Chite-Ryu.

 Q. What are the differences in the styles

-A. Without going into great detail, the way I like to explain the differences, would be a Car analogy; there are a number of major car manufactures, all producing cars, each manufacture offers differing benefit; Faster, 4x4, Comfort, economy, etc, but basically they are all cars.
-With karate, all the main styles use their hands and feet to kick & block, each style placing a differing emphasis on how the deliver their attacks or blocks.
+A. Without going into great detail, the way I like to explain the differences, would be using a Car analogy; there are a number of major car manufactures, all producing cars, each manufacture offers differing benefits; Faster, 4x4, Comfort, economy, etc, but basically they are all cars.
+With karate, all the main styles use their hands and feet to, strike, block & kick, each style placing a differing emphasis on how they do this.

 A. Usually about 3 years if training min twice per week.

 Q. Who invented Karate?